 This is the best time to watch for meteors;

-before the moon daubs the dark
+before the moon and obscurity swallows the dark.

 Asleep on the car-seat, driven by conviction,

-I follow the vapour trails, furtively,
+I follow the vapour trails furtively,

-to witness this spectacle for myself.
+witness the spectacle for myself.

 your face is no longer scarred by the light-noise.